Meet Our Staff

 Taylor embodies the Girls Inc. mission of a strong, smart, and bold woman by facing challenges

-Maggie Butchko is the Grants and Public Relations Manager at Girls Inc. of Greater Indianapolis.
+Maggie Butchko is the Manager of Institutional Giving at Girls Inc. of Greater Indianapolis.
 In this role, Maggie is responsible for raising funds through

 Since joining Girls Inc. in May 2017, Maggie’s favorite part about working with the organization has been attending the Girls Inc. Day events.
 Exposing the girls to various STEM activities and careers, and women who hold these professions is very inspiring to her, especially when she sees the girls realize they can one day be those women.

 Growing up, she was always taught to be strong, smart, and bold in everything that she does.
 Maggie continues to live by these words as she strives to be the best person she can be in regard to her health and education, and as she is continually motivated to reach her goals.

 Danielle Edwards serves as the Volunteer Coordinator at Girls Inc. of Greater Indianapolis.
 In this role, Danielle is responsible for the recruitment, interview, training, and matching processes of our volunteers with our empowering programs.